What Does Orthodontic Treatment Means?

 Not less important, misaligned teeth cause teeth irregular wearing, so it prevents unnecessary and expensive visits to fix broken or worn-out teeth.
 Aligned teeth are easier to brush and floss, improving a patient’s overall hygiene standards.

-An Orthodontic Treatment starts with a complete evaluation of a patient’s oral health condition to treat problems such as cavities and gums disease.
+An Everett Orthodontic Treatment starts with a complete evaluation of a patient’s oral health condition to treat problems such as cavities and gum disease.
 After clearance, a specialist takes X-rays to generate a model of your teeth.
-This process is the canvass for an Orthodontics Specialist to design a customized treatment.
+This process is the canvass for an Everett Orthodontics Specialist to design a customized treatment.

 How Do Professionals Use Various Appliances?

 Today, Orthodontists use various treatment options and appliances.
-The most common options are braces that come in different varieties: stainless-steel and ceramic teeth-colored brackets bonded in the front part of teeth; and lingual bonded in the back of teeth facing the tongue.
+The most common options are Everett braces that come in different varieties: stainless-steel and ceramic teeth-colored brackets bonded in the front part of teeth, and lingual bonded in the back of teeth facing the tongue.

 Lately, more sophisticated and technologically advanced appliances have been introduced with great acceptance by patients.
 Clear appliances are revolutionary alignment systems that reduce problems associated with the unaesthetic look produced by braces and wires while smiling.
 The most prominent system of this kind is Invisalign.

 A patient receives a few trays that have to switch from one to another every couple of weeks.
-Clear aligners use the same mechanic concept of braces, with a different method to align teeth.
+Everett Clear aligners use the same mechanic concept as braces, with a different method to align teeth.

 All appliances work to produce a mechanically induced movement of dental pieces.
 However, each system has advantages of its own.
 Next, we will discuss the different appliances available for orthodontic treatment, emphasizing Conventional or Stainless-Steel Braces and Invisalign.